 Because they notice it, they are more sensitive to it, which means that they experience it stronger than those that don't have hypochondria.
 For example, if they feel their heartbeat increase a little bit it will "Feel" like a lot, while those without hypochondria may not even notice.
 This can affect everything from pain to itching to general discomfort.

 If you look at hypochondria through that lens, where the person genuinely feels physical sensations either because their mind creates them or because the sensations are there but they notice them and experience them worse than others, it's easy to see why hypochondria isn't something that is easy to stop.

-It's very hard for someone experiencing many physical symptoms and not knowing why to just forget about them.
-They make a person feel like they're sick, and they make the person then worry about being sick, which in turn triggers anxiety, more symptoms, and more worries.
-Because all of the physical sensations are genuinely felt, they can't be easily ignored.
+It's very tough for someone experiencing many physical symptoms and not knowing why to just forget about them.
+They make a person feel like they're sick, and they make the person worry about being sick, which in turn triggers anxiety, more symptoms, and more worries.
+Because all of the physical sensations are genuinely felt, they can't be ignored easily.
 Just like you can't tell someone with a mosquito bite to stop itching, so too can you not tell someone to stop noticing pains and discomforts.

 How to Stop Hypochondria